-Risks Identified

-Financial Distress RCBC: A Domestic Systemically Im A bank's distress or failure is more activities comprise a large share of more likely to damage confidence can materially increase the likeliho obligations in which they operate. banks, the greater the chance that The larger the bank is, the greater As a DSIB, RCBC must have higher to cushion the impact on the dome economy.
-This is addressed throug Tier 1 (CET1) to ensure a maximum absorbing capacity.
-RCBC is requir CET1 capital.
-As of December 31, 2 (solo) and 12.64% (consolidated), k requirement.
-The issuance of a USI (AT1) in August 2020 strengthened reopened the US dollar AT1 bond r In case of a breach in the HLA cap implement our concrete and reaso in our Internal Capital Adequacy A document.
-The recovery plans incl consisting of specific initiatives, to position and restore our financial co of significant deterioration in certa
+Risks Identified Management Approach to Risks RCBC: A Domestic Systemically Important Bank (DSIB) A bank's distress or failure is more likely to damage the local economy or financial markets if its activities comprise a large share of the domestic activity.
+The distress or failure of a large bank is also more likely to damage confidence in the financial system as a whole.
+Financial distress in one institution can materially increase the likelihood of distress in other institutions given the network of contractual obligations in which they operate.
+The more difficult it is for its activities to be quickly replaced by other banks, the greater the chance that its distress or failure will cause disruption to the financial markets.
+The larger the bank is, the greater are the costs and time needed to resolve the bank's financial distress.
+As a DSIB, RCBC must have higher loss absorbency (HLA) to cushion the impact on the domestic financial system and economy.
+This is addressed through the Bank's Common Equity Tier 1 (CET1) to ensure a maximum degree of effective loss Financial Distress absorbing capacity.
+RCBC is required to have an additional 1.5% CET1 capital.
+As of December 31, 2020, its CET1 ratio is 12.28% USD300 MILLION: (solo) and 12.64% (consolidated), both above the 10% total CET1 requirement.
+The issuance of a USD300-million Additional Tier 1 Additional Tier 1 issued in (AT1) in August 2020 strengthened RCBC's capital base as well as 2020, which reopened the reopened the US dollar AT1 bond market in Southeast Asia.
+USD AT1 bond market in Southeast Asia In case of a breach in the HLA capital requirement, we will implement our concrete and reasonable recovery plans contained in our Internal Capital Adequacy Assessment Process (ICAAP) document.
+The recovery plans include guidelines and action plans. consisting of specific initiatives, to be taken to improve our capital position and restore our financial condition to viable levels in case of significant deterioration in certain scenarios.

-BUSINESS C